danhetrick/shabti/README.md

 ### `WarnOnRequire`

-By defaulst, `WarnOnRequire` is set to `false`.
+By default, `WarnOnRequire` is set to `false`.
 If set to `true`, and a script attempts to use the `require` function, a warning stating that `require` has been disabled is printed to the console.

 ### `ExitOnRequire`